Dentosal/python-sc2/Issues.md

 		return research_spec
 	- only execute respearch if not currently researching or research done

-- cant reproduce buildings switching places
+- cant reproduce buildings switching places (addon swapping)
   - e.g. solve via: if enough units simple build an addon? what if a different one is build later
   - better: why upgrade/addon/unit cant be build
     - check if building not pending / exists --> if not build building